MARTIMM/gnome-gtk3/docs/content-docs/reference/Cairo/Surface.md

 ### :similar

 Create a new surface that is as compatible as possible with an existing surface.
 For example the new surface will have the same device scale, fallback resolution and font options as *other*.
 Generally, the new surface will also use the same backend as *other*, unless that is not possible for some reason.
-The type of the returned surface may be examined with `get_type()`.
+The type of the returned surface may be examined with `get-type()`.

 Initially the surface contents are all 0 (transparent if contents have transparency, black otherwise.)
-Use `create_similar_image()` if you need an image surface which can be painted quickly to the target surface.
+Use `create-similar-image()` if you need an image surface which can be painted quickly to the target surface.
 Return value: a pointer to the newly allocated surface.
 The caller owns the surface and should call `clear-object()` when done with it.

     multi method new (
       cairo_surface_t :$similar!,